mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 This means adding query functionality to the smart contract, as well as some "standard functions to get you the right information from the historical transactions.
 These results are sent back to application clients to consume.

-In order to complete the next tutorials (Parts 2 and 3), you'll need to clone some sample artifacts (code, script files, etc.) from GitHub.
+In order to complete the next tutorials (Parts 2 and 3), you'll need to clone some sample artifacts (code, script files, etc.) from GitHub (if you haven't already done so).
 To do this, open up a terminal window, locate your desired directory, and paste in the following commands:

 ```
 cd $HOME
 git clone https://github.com/mahoney1/commpaper
 ```

 The repository should now be successfully cloned, in preparation for the next stage.
+The next tutorial (part 2 of 3 in this series) focuses on adding query functionality to this Commercial Paper sample.
+Follow the instructions for that [here](https://developer.ibm.com/tutorials/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension/)

-If you haven't done so, I recommend checking out the excellent tutorials in the IBM Blockchain Platform VS Code extension - simply click on 'Tutorials' from the extension's home page (fyi: home page icon is top right).
+If you haven't done so, I recommend checking out the excellent tutorials in the IBM Blockchain Platform VS Code extension - simply click on 'Tutorials' from the extension's home page (the home page icon is top right).

 Thanks for joining me!